lionelmace/iks-lab/book/connect-database.md

 1. Go to the [Cloud Services Catalog](https://cloud.ibm.com/catalog)

-    > To see all the available services in the catalog using the cli:
-    `ibmcloud catalog service-marketplace`

 1. Select the service **Cloudant**

 1. Create an instance of the service with the plan **Lite**